Executive Analytics for SaaS Growth

 Charts and metrics are structured so trends and risks are visible at a glance.
 No training required to read the dashboard.

-Early explorations included denser layouts with more KPI cards, secondary charts, and additional tables visible above the fold.
-The screens contained more data but became harder to scan fast, especially on the Overview page where metrics, initiatives, and company updates competed for attention.
-The final direction reduced visual noise by structuring each page into three layers: high-priority KPI summaries at the top, one dominant trend visualization, and supporting details below.
+Each page is structured into three layers: high-priority KPI summaries at the top, one dominant trend visualization, and supporting details below.
 Fast to scan at a glance, deeper when you need it.

 Labels stay small and muted so the number dominates at a glance.